 It is not enough to select the beneficiaries for your will or trust and assume your final wishes will be respected.
 Beneficiary designations require careful planning and regular updates.

 Designating the appropriate beneficiaries is only one part of the estate planning process.
-To ensure your rights are protected and your final wishes are adhered to, contact an attorney as soon as possible.
+To ensure your rights are protected and your final wishes are adhered to, contact us as soon as possible.

 Your Legacy Legal Care